 - 9.21 When hearings or meetings are held under this Article on CSU time, unit members who are entitled to attend hearings, or who are called as witnesses by a party, shall be excused for that purpose from other duties without loss or penalty.
-The parties shall not call witnesses at Levels I through III to give testimony that has already been given at the same hearing or meeting.
-This shall not preclude the grievant from presenting new documentary and/or testimonial evidence necessary to resolve the grievance. - 9.22 No reprisals of any kind shall be taken against any unit member for the filing and processing of any grievance. - 9.23 No representative or agent of the exclusive representative may solicit complaints or grievances.
+The parties shall not call witnesses to give testimony that has already been given at the same hearing or meeting.
+This shall not preclude the grievant from presenting new documentary and/or testimonial evidence necessary to resolve the grievance. - 9.22 No reprisals of any kind shall be taken against any unit member for the filing and processing of any grievance. - 9.23 In cases where it is necessary for the grievant or his/her representative to have access to information for the purpose of investigating a grievance, the grievant or his/her representative shall make a written request for such information to the appropriate administrator a reasonable amount of time before such information is needed.
+The appropriate administrator shall provide such information to the requesting party within a reasonable amount of time after the request for the information is made. - 9.24 A grievance settlement shall not set a precedent, except as otherwise mutually agreed in writing by the CSU and the SETC, unless the sole purpose of referencing the grievance settlement is to prove a practice of enforcing its interpretation of disputed contract terms where this fact is an issue in dispute between the parties. - 9.25 By mutual agreement, the parties may consolidate grievances on similar issues at any level of the grievance procedure. - 9.26 The parties shall present at Level III all evidence known or which could have been reasonably known and related to the grievance.

-- 9.24 In cases where it is necessary for the grievant or his/her representative to have access to information for the purpose of investigating a grievance, the grievant or his/her representative shall make a written request for such information to the appropriate administrator a reasonable amount of time before such information is needed.
-The appropriate administrator shall provide such information to the requesting party within a reasonable amount of time after the request for the information is made. - 9.25 A grievance settled prior to arbitration shall be binding only as to that particular grievance and shall not be precedent setting. - 9.26 By mutual agreement, the parties may consolidate grievances on similar issues at any level of the grievance procedure. - 9.27 The parties shall present at Level II or III (if utilized) all evidence known or which could have been reasonably known and related to the grievance. - 9.28 There shall be no modification of issues presented or allegations made after the completion of Level II or III (if utilized) procedures. - 9.29 By mutual agreement, a grievance may be filed at the step at which the authority to resolve the grievance resides. - By mutual agreement, the parties may waive one or two steps of the grievance procedure and expedite the grievance to a higher step of the grievance procedure. - 9.30 Prior to filing a grievance, the potential grievant and representative, if any, shall each be provided with one (1) hour release time for grievance preparation and reasonable time for grievance presentation at Level I Informal Review. - 9.31 After the grievance has been filed, a representative and the grievant shall be provided reasonable release time for the purpose of preparation and presentation of the grievance.
+- 9.27 There shall be no modification of issues presented or alleged violations made after the completion of the Level III procedures. - 9.28 A grievance may be filed at the step at which the authority to resolve the grievance resides.
+By mutual agreement, the parties may waive either Level I or Level II of the grievance procedure and expedite the grievance to the next higher level of the grievance procedure. - 9.29 Prior to filing a grievance, the potential grievant and representative, if any, shall each be provided with one (1) hour release time for grievance preparation and reasonable time for grievance presentation at the Informal Review. - 9.30 After the grievance has been filed, a representative and the grievant shall be provided reasonable release time for the purpose of preparation and presentation of the grievance.
 CSU will not pay for the release time of employees to go to or be at another campus to represent employees in a grievance hearing unless the CSU has requested the employee to participate in the grievance procedure and/or hearing or the employee has been requested by the Chief Steward at another campus to represent that Chief Steward on a grievance where the Chief Steward is the Grievant.